-In the case where $\Cc$ is a monoid, the atomic loop associated to an atom is simply the atom itself, and we recover the situation of the classical case.
-This explicit description of the braided reflections in terms of the Garside structure of $\Bb$ and $\Cc$ enables us to study the conjugacy of braided reflections and their powers using Garside theory.
+In the case where $\Cc$ is a monoid, the atomic loop associated with an atom is simply the atom itself, and we recover the classical situation.
+This explicit description of the braided reflections in terms of the Garside structure of $\Gg$ enables us to study the conjugacy of braided reflections and their powers using Garside theory.
 The following theorem ensures that the conjugacy of powers of braided reflections is ``the same as'' that of braided reflections.